cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 In the first distribution, we are least certain as to what tomorrow's weather will bring.
 As such, this has the highest entropy.
 In the third distribution, we are almost certain it's going to hail.
 As such, this has the lowest entropy.

+Finally, it is a probability distribution that dictates the different taxi assignments just above.
+A distribution for a random variable that has many possible outcomes has a higher entropy than a distribution that gives only one.

-Now, we can start our descent into the pool.
+We can start our descent into the pool.

 # Response variable